cmaloney/orly/docs/memcached.md

 All actions within a single connection happen in a consistent point of view of a database.
 Specifically, when we recognize a multi-get we guarantee that every key in the multi-get is consistent.
 Exact rules for this with regards to different database operations appear below.

 ## Speed
 Some operations are going to be considerably faster when running on Stig than they are in memcached because we have less work to do to calculate the result (No locking for most operations).
-As stig's dataset grows to not fit purely in Memory, some operations may become slower, but we can give strong guarantees on maximum response time given a particular set of hardware.
+As orly's dataset grows to not fit purely in Memory, some operations may become slower, but we can give strong guarantees on maximum response time given a particular set of hardware.

 For writes, generally things will be faster than memcached safe for CAS operations, which will likely be slower.